Running Essentials: 6 Items Every Runner Needs

 - How to Decide Between Wired vs. Wireless Headphones

 Staying hydrated while running is crucial.
 Runners have the option of wearing hydration packs or holding hand-held water bottles.
-Hydration packs come in different designs, possibly vests, backpacks, or belts.
+Hydration packs come in different designs, possibly vests, backpacks, or running belts (many of which attach to your hands-free dog leash).
 Hydration packs are convenient and easy to use.
 It's usually helpful to experiment with different packs to find one that fits your style.
-A hydration pack shouldn't weigh more than 20 percent of your weight, though.
+A hydration pack shouldn't weigh more than 20% of your weight, though.
 Some runners decide that they don't like the extra weight of a hydration pack, and they opt for hand-held water bottles instead.
 Hand-held water bottles are relatively lightweight and easy to use, but they do have a few drawbacks.
 You'll be limited in the amount of water you can carry, and you might find that you don't like carrying something in both hands while you run.

 Protecting your skin from the sun is another crucial part of running.
 Too much exposure to UV rays can cause painful sunburn, potentially raising risks for premature aging and even skin cancer.
 Strive to avoid sunburns by applying sunscreen generously.
 Sunscreen should provide broad-spectrum protection from both UVA and UVB rays with a sun protection factor of at least 15.
 Remember to reapply sunscreen every two hours, even on cloudy days.
 When you're running and sweating, reapply sunscreen more often.